samhaldia/retail-pricing-agent-ai/README.md

 npm start
 Keep this window open.
 Your default web browser should automatically open to http://localhost:1234.

-Populate Initial Data in AWS DynamoDB (Crucial):
+7. Populate Initial Data in AWS DynamoDB (Crucial)
 Go to the AWS DynamoDB Console.
 For the retail-inventory, retail-customer-profiles, and retail-market-data tables, add at least 1-3 items each manually.
 Use the DynamoDB JSON format for item creation.

 Example for retail-inventory: